 Shellie Guin – Dyslexia and 504

-Cracker Barrell - All Board members are expected to attend alle cracker barrel sessions.
+Cracker Barrell - All Board members are expected to attend all four 15-minutecracker barrel sessions.

 Awards / Awards Banquet – Carrie Turner will send all confirmed award recipients a letter with conference/banquet information.
 Sara will also send a request to the exhibitors to avoid making any Sunday evening plans that could negatively affect the banquet attendance.